ellenrapps/Woobu-Autonomous-Drone/README.md

 Woobu Autonomous Drone

-Woobu Autonomous Drone is a flying machine project.
+Woobu Autonomous Drone (Raspberry Pi Pico W Drone) is a flying machine project.
 The code is completed.
-The code allows a flying machine to autonomously fly itself, autonomously hover, autonomously balance itself, and autonomously lands itself.
-A hardware fix and a different type of energy are needed though.
+The code allows a flying machine to autonomously fly itself, autonomously hover, autonomously balance itself, and autonomously land itself.

-This project uses Raspberry Pi Pico plus MPU6050 as main hardware, and (Micro)Python, HTML and Javascript as the main programming languages.
+This project uses Raspberry Pi Pico W plus MPU6050 as the main hardware, and (Micro)Python, HTML and Javascript as the main programming languages.

+As shown in my videos (https://www.youtube.com/watch?v=ECWFBZKwFYE and https://www.youtube.com/watch?v=JJ19gocz3pc), the current setups have hardware issues.
+Despite this limitation, the completed code published on my GitHub page is working and can be used in your own drone hardware setup.

-As of May 2024, the status of the drone is that it can read (using Kalman Filter and PID) X, Y angles faster than a blink of an eye and display (using AJAX, HTML, Javascript, ujson, utemplate) these X, Y values on your smartphone.
-On your smartphone, these buttons are provided: Auto Takeoff, Forward, Left, Right, Backward, Hover, Down, On, and Off.
+The code can read X and Y angles faster than a blink of an eye and display these X, Y angles on your mobile browser.
+On your mobile browser, these buttons are provided: Auto Takeoff, Forward, Left, Right, Backward, Hover, Down, On, and Off.
 The code purposely disabled the Forward, Left, Right, Backward buttons.
-All other buttons are enabled.
-Microdot framework, Javascript are used for the buttons control.
-When one working button is clicked, all other working buttons' opacity is changed to 50%.

-As shown in the videos (https://www.youtube.com/watch?v=ECWFBZKwFYE and https://www.youtube.com/watch?v=JJ19gocz3pc), the current set-up has hardware issues and as mentioned a different type of energy is needed.
-These issues are the reason that I won't be sharing all of the hardware set-up.
-However, I am sharing all the code as the code is working.
-The code itself shows connections between Raspberry Pi Pico and MPU6050, and Raspberry Pi Pico and 4 Motors.
-A jpg file is also provided on how the code is organized.
-Put the index.html file inside templates folder and put the control.js file inside the static folder.

-Soldering the early prototype of Woobu Autonomous Drone video link: https://www.youtube.com/watch?v=KjzJ14H1hpw

-Some changes to the hardware setup have been made since the soldering video was taken.

-Future Milestones for Woobu Autonomous Drone Project:
+The following are the future milestones for Woobu Autonomous Drone:
-- MPU6050's gyroscope and accelerometer shall be used to measure altitude and distance indoor and outdoor
+1) MPU6050's gyroscope and accelerometer shall be used to measure altitude and distance indoor and outdoor
-- MPU6050 shall not only be used in autonomous drone setups but also in other flying machine setups
+2) MPU6050 shall not only be used in autonomous drone setups but also in other flying machine setups

-Support my work via Bitcoin donation:

-3PBQZaxNh1U5pmKQ3zSboVfSedTJ5jYdBs

-or

-bc1p63fyummqja06a3gyvw6r4khw8puw02p7fxd5wyysmgnmsm47cz0sa363pj
+For only $50, you can buy from Gumroad my Woobu Autonomous Drone (Raspberry Pi Pico W Drone) PDF tutorial.
+In addition to the PDF tutorial, you will receive email support.
+After completing your purchase from Gumroad, you can ask me via email up to 100 specific questions about this tutorial.
+Questions should be asked within 365 days starting from the date of purchase.

+Raspberry Pi Pico W Drone (Woobu Autonomous Drone) PDF Tutorial + Email Support link: https://ellenrapps.gumroad.com/l/hrkgi